 Purpose: The executive committee will meet for the purpose of performing business between board meetings or to resolve an emergency or organizational crisis.
 The executive committee shall not have power to amend Innovation Montessori, Inc.’s charter, bylaws, or to fill vacancies on its board.
 The executive committee shall perform such other duties as may from time to time be delegated to it by the board.

-Philip Gallina - Chair
+A.J.
+Stevenson - Chair

 Purpose: To ensure an annual audit is performed and reviewed on financial records.